drj11/pypng/README.md

 ### Release (the next)

-Add `pricatpng` tool to concatenate PNG images left-to-right (old internal `pipcat` tool).
+Add `prirowpng` tool to join PNG images in a row left-to-right (old internal `pipcat` tool).

 Support for plain PGM files (magic number P2) added to `pripamtopng`.